Celebrating Jazz at the Crossroads, the Dance of Ellegua at Minton’s in Harlem

 Knowing you as I do, I am almost hesitant to ask, but what the heck, do you have any final thoughts, anything you would like to add?

-What I’ve been doing with New Dimensions in Latin Jazz is opening the door onto a renaissance of jazz that’s being created by musician-composers from Latin America; a movement in the city that has been consistently ignored, to the point of suppression.
-What tends to happen with the Latin American artists is that they are marginalized by the jazz establishment and treated like stepchildren, allowed into the jazz venues sporadically, like it’s a huge favor, but not acknowledged as the movement that they are.
+What I’ve been doing with New Dimensions in Latin Jazz is opening the door onto a renaissance of jazz that’s being created by musician-composers from Latin America; a movement in the city consistently ignored, to the point of suppression.
+What happens with the Latin American artists is that they are marginalized by the jazz establishment and treated like stepchildren, allowed into the jazz venues sporadically, like it’s a huge favor, but not acknowledged as the movement they are.
 Then they are colonized/hijacked by American jazz musicians to provide background and credibility for so-called “Latin projects,” but ultimately that blocks them from doing their own work.
-I keep saying: “It must be a great thing to be Cuban, because so many people have an ‘AfroCuban project’ – but we hardly ever get to see the actual Cubans doing their own music.”
+I keep saying: “It must be a great thing to be Cuban because so many people have an ‘AfroCuban project’ – but we hardly ever get to see the actual Cubans doing their own music.”
 It’s ironic, no?
-Actually, it’s a tragedy, for the artists, and for the audience – who, oddly, are much hipper than the people running the jazz festivals and most of the clubs.
-After the first set of El Gallo Mistico, I passed by a table of five or six people – regular Americans that you might see at any upscale jazz venue – and they were talking about how fascinating it was to see something so different and original.
+Actually, it’s a tragedy, for the artists, and for the audience – who, oddly, is much hipper than the people running the jazz festivals and most clubs.
+After the set of El Gallo Mistico, I passed by a table of five or six people – regular Americans you might see at an upscale jazz venue – and they were talking about how fascinating it was to see something so different and original.
 They got it.
 And Minton’s gets it – that’s why I believe that it will become the starship for the next era of jazz.